MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase5.md

 - Create a new host (A) record for your AD RMS URL FQDN, which has the IP address of 127.0.0.1.

-For more information, see [AIP for WIndows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+For more information about AIP and Office 2010, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
 ## Step 11.
 Complete client migration tasks

 For mobile device clients and Mac computers: Remove the DNS SRV records that you created when you deployed the [AD RMS mobile device extension](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn673574(v=ws.11)).